yangong23/VSEnetworksIR/README.md

 ### Evaluation
 #### 1 Evaluating the network for retrieving any 1 of 5 descriptions to the image query
 * For VSE++:
+Modify the model_path and data_path in the evaluation.py file.
+Then Run evaluation.py:
 ```
 python evaluation.py
 ```
 * For SCAN:
+Modify the model_path and data_path in the evaluation.py file.
+Then Run evaluation.py:
 ```
 python evaluation.py
 ```
 * For VSRN:
+Modify the model_path and data_path in the evaluation.py file.
+Then Run evaluation.py:
 ```
 python evaluation.py
 ```
-Get the results on the screen printing.
+Results: Get the results on the screen printing.
 This repeats the work of VSE++, SCAN, and VSRN.

 #### 2 Evaluating the network for retrieving all 5 descriptions to the image query
 * For VSE++:
+Modify the model_path and data_path in the evaluation_retrieval_all5_and_any1.py file.
+Then Run evaluation_retrieval_all5_and_any1.py:
 ```
 python evaluation_retrieval_all5_and_any1.py
 ```
 * For SCAN:
+Modify the model_path and data_path in the evaluation_retrieval_all5_and_any1.py file.
+Then Run evaluation_retrieval_all5_and_any1.py:
 ```
 python evaluation_retrieval_all5_and_any1.py
 ```
 * For VSRN:
+Modify the model_path and data_path in the evaluation_retrieval_all5_and_any1.py file.
+Then Run evaluation_retrieval_all5_and_any1.py:
 ```
 python evaluation_retrieval_all5_and_any1.py
 ```
-Get the results in the folder of "i2t_Results".
-"AveRecallPrecisionF1.csv" saves average Recall, average Precision, and average F1-Measure with all ranks.
+Results: Get the results in the folder of "i2t_Results".
+(1) "AveRecallPrecisionF1.csv" saves average Recall, average Precision, and average F1-Measure with all ranks.

 ### Limitation Analysis
 * Only for VSRN:
+Modify the model_path and data_path in the evaluation_ImageNetClass.py file.
+Then Run evaluation_ImageNetClass.py:
 ```
 python evaluation_ImageNetClass.py
 ```
-Get the results in the folder of "ImageNetTopic_Results".
-"VSRN_mode_Recall5_Precision1_Per_ImageNetClass.csv" saves Recall@5 and Precision@1 for every ImageNet class.
-"VSRN_mode_RetrievalDetail.csv" saves the top 5 ranked retrieved descriptions to the image query for all data in the set.
+Results: Get the results in the folder of "ImageNetTopic_Results".
+(1) "VSRN_mode_Recall5_Precision1_Per_ImageNetClass.csv" saves Recall@5 and Precision@1 for every ImageNet class.
+(2) "VSRN_mode_RetrievalDetail.csv" saves the top 5 ranked retrieved descriptions to the image query for all data in the set.

 ## UNITER: